A man in a crane cuts down a tree branch with a chainsaw, showing how to prepare for a windstorm

 • Keep an eye out for dead trees.
 In a windstorm, dead trees or branches can easily crack and be thrown by the wind.
 Prune dead branches and cut down dead trees before a windstorm blows in.

-• Regularly check your roof for loose or missing shingles.
+• Regularly maintain and inspect your roof.
 A roof that’s in good condition does a better job of protecting your home and preventing leaks.
 Not to mention, loose or lifting shingles are more likely to fly off and blow around during a windstorm.

 When a storm is in the forecast: